-Hines remains a privately owned company with exceptionally strong values and integrity and one that carefully guards its clients’ reputation as much as its own.
+As a family-led company, Hines has exceptionally strong values and integrity and carefully guards its clients’ reputation as much as its own.
 This ownership structure allows Hines to take a long-term view and pursue strategies that help the company weather real estate cycles.

 Please visit www.hines.com for more information.